machaao/machaao-samples/index.rst

    :align: center
    :alt: MessengerX.io - Bots everywhere!

-   MessengerX.io - My Mini Apps (MessengerPro - Partner App Screenshot)
+   My Mini Apps (MessengerPro by AppyHigh)

 Our platform allows developers to build and expose their chatbots to millions of devices on play store and beyond.